 Filmmakers will sign an agreement with TFI for a one-time payment of the $10,000 grant to either an LLC or an individual.
-They will receive the grant 8-10 weeks after the pitch.
+The filmmaker(s) will receive the grant eight to 10 weeks after the pitch.
 The grant also comes with mentorship from TFI and a high consideration to participate in the TFI Network market of filmmaker/industry meetings the following year.

 Can the winning filmmaker receive any additional financing or funding?

-Filmmakers may accept additional funding with respect to the film, however such funding cannot grant any ownership rights or license rights in contravention of AT&T’s rights as set forth under this section.
+Filmmakers may accept additional funding with respect to the film; however, such funding cannot grant any ownership rights or license rights in contravention of AT&T’s exclusive distribution rights.
 Examples of additional funding permitted include crowd-source campaigns, grants, donations through a fiscal sponsor or in-kind donations.

 Are there any stipulations on how I spend my grant if selected?

-No, but Tribeca will provide extensive guidance and advising for the final budget.
+No, but the $1 million award must be used for production costs for the winning project.
+Tribeca will provide extensive guidance and advice for the final budget.
 TFI will set a payment schedule and disperse funds accordingly.
-Examples would be: a percentage on signing, a percentage at the start of production, a percentage at the start of post and the final amount for the fine cut.
+Examples of fund disbursement include: payment of a percentage of the budget on signing the filmmaker production services contract, payment of a percentage at the start of production, payment of a percentage at the start of post-production, and payment of the final amount upon satisfatory delivery of the final cut.

 Will AT&T fund a theatrical release to qualify for awards?

-AT&T will arrange limited, theatrical-run kick-offs in New York, NY and Los Angeles, CA for one week each, which may meet the minimum for Academy Award qualification.
+AT&T or Tribeca Film Festival will arrange a limited, theatrical run in New York, NY and Los Angeles, CA for one week each, which may meet the minimum for Academy Award qualification.

 How is AT&T involved in the distribution of my project?
 What are the exclusive windows?

-AT&T will have exclusive worldwide distribution rights to the film for a period or 5 years with an option (in its sole discretion) to distribute on third party platforms.
+AT&T will have exclusive worldwide distribution rights to the film for a period of five years with an option (in AT&T's sole discretion) to distribute on third party platforms.

-No, AT&T will have exclusive worldwide distribution rights to the film for 5 years.
+No. AT&T will have exclusive worldwide distribution rights to the film for five years.

-Will, and when, will the rights be reverted back to the filmmaker?
+Will the rights be revert back to the filmmaker?
+If so, when?

-Upon expiration of the 5-year license period, all rights, including to all going forward revenue share, will revert to the winning filmmaker.
+Throughout AT&T's exclusive distribution window, the filmmaker retains copyright in the film.
+Upon expiration of AT&T's exclusive five-year license period, all distribution rights, including to all going forward revenue share, will revert to the winning filmmaker.